 The Douglas C. Houchens Professor of English, I have taught at Davidson since 1998.
 My teaching interests include poetry and fiction writing, 20th- and 21st-century world literatures, and critical theory.
 I often work with students interested in lives as creative writers.

-I am the author or editor of 17 books: the novels Cry Uncle (2006),Whale Man (2011), The Committee on Town Happiness (2014), and Christmas in July (forthcoming in 2018 from Dzanc Books); and the books of poems Days Like Prose (1997), The Vandals (1999), Love Song with Motor Vehicles (2003), The Penates (2006), Elephants & Butterflies (2007), Ten Days (2010, with painter Herb Jackson), Long Division (2012) and The Ladder (2016).
+I am the author or editor of eighteen books: the novels Cry Uncle (2006),Whale Man (2011), The Committee on Town Happiness (2014), and Christmas in July (2018); and the books of poems Days Like Prose (1997), The Vandals (1999), Love Song with Motor Vehicles (2003), The Penates (2006), Elephants & Butterflies (2007), Ten Days (2010, with painter Herb Jackson), Long Division (2012), and The Ladder (2016).
+My next book of poems, The Age of Discovery, will be published by Tupelo Press in 2020.

 I have edited five scholarly works: as co-editor of The Routledge Anthology of Cross-Gendered Poetry (1996), editor for North America of Who's Who in 20th Century World Poetry (2001), editor of The Imaginary Poets (2006), and co-editor of The Manifesto Project (2017).
 More than 250 poems and stories of mine have appeared in journals including American Poetry Review, The New Yorker, The New Republic, The Paris Review, Pleiades, and The Yale Review.
-I have published essays and reviews in journals such as The Believer, The Huffington Post, The New York Times Book Review, and The New Yorker, and been awarded residency fellowships from the American Academy in Rome, the Corporation of Yaddo, Fundacíon Valparaiso, the MacDowell Colony and the Virginia Center for the Creative Arts.
+I have published essays and reviews in journals such as The Believer, The Huffington Post, The New York Times Book Review, and The New Yorker, and been awarded residency fellowships from the American Academy in Rome, the Corporation of Yaddo, Fundacíon Valparaiso, the MacDowell Colony, and the Virginia Center for the Creative Arts.